 When individuals face legal challenges, such as eviction or an improper denial of federal benefits, it aggravates mental health issues and increases the risk of becoming homeless or dying by suicide.
 The Veteran Advocacy Project (“VAP”) provides legal representation and cuts through bureaucratic red tape for veteran clients, so that they spend time in their doctor’s office instead of a courthouse.

 - Our civil legal practice ensures housing and income stability through homelessness prevention with social services agencies and medical-legal partnerships with Vet Centers and community health clinics.

 From housing court to death row, the common thread throughout VAP’s advocacy is that we fight for individuals who are living with mental health conditions.
-Our services provide access to health care and benefits, prevent incarceration and recidivism, keep veterans and their families in their homes, and empower veterans by removing barriers to success.
+Our services provide access to health care and benefits, prevent incarceration and further justice involvement, keep veterans and their families in their homes, and empower veterans by removing barriers to success.